ChristianRich/bulk-html-loader/README.md

 ### Granular control

-For each queue you can define maximum concurrent http requests, timeout and number of retries
+For each queue you can define the maximum number of concurrent http requests, timeout and number of retries

 ```js
     var Loader = require('bulk-html-loader')